 Lowe & Company has a long history of working with churches and other religious organizations.
-We have been honoured to speak at the National Conference for the Canadian Council of Christian Charities, publish articles on immigration/citizenship issues for foreign religious workers, guide many pastors and missionaries through the process of establishing a Canadian-based ministry, and helping these ministries bring in the right people for the mission.
+We have been honoured to speak at the National Conference for the Canadian Council of Christian Charities, publish articles on immigration/citizenship issues for foreign religious workers, guide many pastors and missionaries through the process of establishing a Canadian based ministry, and helping these ministries bring in the right people for the mission.
 We understand this unique line of work.

 Work Permit Exemptions

-Immigration regulation s.186(l) allows a foreign national to work in Canada without a work permit when the main duties are “spiritual”.
-This has three components:
+Immigration Regulation 186(L) allows a foreign national to work in Canada without a work permit when the main duties are “spiritual”.
+Immigration Regulation 186(l) reads:

 Work Permit Options

-Foreign Nationals who intend to work in a charitable organization performing other “non-spiritual” duties will usually require a work permit.
+Foreign nationals who intend to work in a charitable organization performing other “non-spiritual” duties will usually require a work permit.
 There are several ways to obtain one, including:

 Religious and Charitable Workers Exemption:

-Immigration regulation s.205(d) reads: “A work permit may be issued under section 200 to a foreign national who intends to perform work that…(d) is of a religious or charitable nature.”
+Immigration Regulation 205(d) reads: “A work permit may be issued under section 200 to a foreign national who intends to perform work that…(d) is of a religious or charitable nature.”

 A work permit can be obtained for a foreign religious or charitable group wanting to:

-- establish a Canadian branch,
+- establish a Canadian branch, or

 - transfer a senior executive, senior manager, or person with specialized knowledge to an existing Canadian branch.